mnieber/skandha/README.md

 ## Example: `mapDataToProps()` maps data onto each facet

 We've seen how facets are implemented, and how they can be added to a container in a way that allows us to create interactions between them.
-Since our container contains selection and filtering, we should only allow selection of todos that have not been filtered out.
-In other words, the list of selectable ids should be derived from the list of filtered todos.
-In this example, we will see how we can create such a mapping from the filtering facet to the selection facet.
+The next step is to map data between facets.
+Such mappings are necessary when the input data for one facet is based on the output data of another facet.
+For example, we should only allow selection of todos that have not been filtered out.
+In this example, we will see how we can create such a mapping.
 Moreover, we will add code to load the todos and set them as the inputs of the filtering facet.

 ```
 // file: createContainer.ts